Vermont Registered Agent.co

 • Receives compliance notices from the Vermont Secretary of State

-• Forwards tax notices and annual report reminders
+• Scans and emails tax notices and annual report reminders the same day they arrive

 • Provides the physical Vermont address required on your registration